1998 Dodge Ram 2500 Oil Change Service

 Types of Motor Oil for Dodges

 Wondering what motor oil brands you can find at Firestone Complete Auto Care?
 We stock outstanding motor oils because that's what your engine deserves.
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There's a reason we carry these motor oil brands.
 They are proven winners.
-For instance, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
-[1] Pennzoil is another option.
-Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
-Then there's Shell Rotella heavy-duty engine oil.
-It's made for gasoline and diesel engines that need to overcome the strenuous working conditions, and is fortified to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
-Always refer to Dodge's recommendations before going with a new or different motor oil for your 1998 Dodge Ram 2500.
+For instance, The Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, unlike traditional synthetic motor oils, which helps lead to better performance.
+For heavy-duty engines, there's Shell Rotella.
+It's made for gasoline and diesel engines that need to survive the toughest working conditions, and is fortified to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For help picking the correct motor oil for your 1998 Dodge Ram 2500, refer to Dodge's recommendations first.

 Where Can I Get a Dodge Ram 2500 Oil Change